 To help establish a regulatory framework that encourages trade and investment, Canada negotiates Foreign Investment Protection and Promotion Agreements (FIPAs).
-We have concluded FIPAs with Benin, Burkina Faso, Cameroon, Côte d'Ivoire, Guinea, Nigeria, Tanzania, Mali, Madagascar, Senegal and Zambia.
+We have concluded FIPAs with Benin, Burkina Faso, Cameroon, Côte d'Ivoire, Guinea, Tanzania, Mali, Madagascar, Senegal and Zambia.

 Canada's trade and investment goals for Africa include:

 - opening new markets to increase opportunities for Canadian exports

 - focusing on specific sectors, such as extractives and energy, to highlight Canadian expertise